lazymori/contract-automator/readme.md

 Contracts may require other external libraries which could be installed manually using `npm`.

 Currently, openzepplin's contract libraries are provided in the `package.json`.

+# Caveats

+This is a simple script, created with not a lot of use case and flexibility in mind.
+Therefore, it is unable to handle multiple contracts compilation and deployment at the same time.

+Do not put more than one contract in `hardhard/contracts` as the deploy script will only prepare for the first contract by alphabetical order.